cyberArtik/FAF.LFA21.1/Readme.md

 ### Example Tokenized `.pixili` File

+The following example demonstrates how the implemented lexer processes a simple `.pixili` scheduling command:

 ```pixili
 event "Doctor's appointment" on 12.03 from 10:00 to 11:00;
 ```

 #### Tokenized Output

+The tokenization produces a structured representation of the input:

 ```
 IDENTIFIER: 'event' [1:1]